ShaunCurtis/CEC-Publish/README.md

     await builder.Build().RunAsync();
 }
 ```
+Services for each project/library are specified in *IServiceCollection* Extensions.

 #### ServiceCollectionExtensions.cs

 The site specific services loaded are the controller service *WeatherForecastControllerService* and the data service as an *IWeatherForecastDataService* interface loading  *WeatherForecastWASMDataService**.
 The final transient service is the Fluent Validator for the Edit form.